niklauslee/esp8266-driver/README.md

-> THIS DRIVER IS EXPERIMENTAL
+> __THIS DRIVER IS EXPERIMENTAL__
+> Currently this driver is not stable, so we recommend to use ESP8266 AT commands directly.

 # ESP8266-driver